demisto/content/Packs/CrowdStrikeFalcon/Integrations/CrowdStrikeFalcon/README.md

 ### cs-falcon-search-ml-exclusion

 ***
-Get a list of ML Exclusions by specifying their IDs, value, or a specific filter.
+Get a list of ML exclusions by specifying their IDs, value, or a specific filter.

 #### Base Command